Bangkok Metropolitan Administration: Departments

-Department of Law Enforcement
+City Law Enforcement Department

 City Law Enforcement Department is the primary unit for overseeing security and orderliness of Bangkok with more than 3,000 quality personnel.
 Which has 5 important tasks which are to organize the city, Security, Traffic supervision, Tourism Administration and other special missions.
 Responsible for overseeing, investigating, arresting, prosecuting and enforcing Bangkok Metropolis regulations and other laws within the jurisdiction of Bangkok including operations beyond the authority of the district office or in the case of serious danger to most people.

-Department of Disaster Prevention and Mitigation
+Fire and Rescue Department

-The Department of Disaster Prevention and Mitigation operates the city's fire and rescue services.
+Fire and Rescue Department operates the city's fire and rescue services.
 The Bangkok City Council reported in February 2018 that, of Bangkok's 874 fire trucks, only 88 were in "good" condition.
 Another 340 were rated "only just usable", 232 were "dilapidated", and 225 were parked permanently.
 Firefighting boats were found to be in roughly the same shape: three of 31 vessels were ranked in "good" condition and 21 were out of service and permanently docked.
 The BMA's firefighting unit has not been allocated a vehicle maintenance budget for nearly 10 years.
 The BMA employs 1,800 firefighters as of 2018.

-Department of Medical Services
+Medical Service Department

-The Department of Medical Services operates 11 hospitals and is headquartered at BMA General Hospital (Klang Hospital) in Pom Prap Sattru Phai District.
+Medical Service Department operates 11 hospitals and is headquartered at BMA General Hospital (Klang Hospital) in Pom Prap Sattru Phai District.
 Other hospitals include Taksin Hospital, Charoenkrung Pracharak Hospital, Sirindhorn Hospital, Lat Krabang Hospital, Luang Pho Taweesak Hospital, Wetchakarunrasm Hospital, Ratchaphiphat Hospital, Khlong Sam Wa Hospital, Bang Na Hospital and the Bang Khun Thian Geriatric Hospital.
 The department also operates the Erawan Medical Centre for emergency medical services.

-Department of Planning and Urban Development
+City Planning and Urban Development Department

-The Department of Planning and Urban Development are divided to Secretarial Office, Town Planning Office, Urban Development and Renewal Office, Geo-Informatics Office, Town Planning Control Division, Policy and Planning Division.
+City Planning and Urban Development Department are divided to Secretarial Office, Town Planning Office, Urban Development and Renewal Office, Geo-Informatics Office, Town Planning Control Division, Policy and Planning Division.
 The department has a duty to planning of the city including planning for the development of specific areas, planning for conservation Rehabilitation and planning for urban development and also an agency for controlling, promoting and inspecting the use of land and buildings.